Graduate Studies

 550 Legal Issues for Professionals in College Student Personnel.
 (3) A study of the complex problems of law and ethics as they influence the field of college student personnel and the student affairs professional's role.
 Prerequisite: CSP major.

-552 Introduction to Student Affairs & Higher Education.
-(3) An introduction to student affairs in higher education focusing on the foundations of the profession, its theoretical base, models of practice, and necessary competencies.
-An overview of specific areas of student affairs practice is provided.
+552 Introduction to Student Affairs & Higher Education History.
+(3) An introduction to student affairs in higher education focusing on the historical foundations of the profession, its theoretical base, models of practice, and necessary competencies.
+An overview of the historical evolution of higher education is also provided.
 Prerequisite: CSP major or permission of the Department Chair.

 553 Organization and Administration of College Student Personnel Services.
 (3) An analysis of organizational structure and administrative responsibility of college student personnel workers.
 Attention will be given to administrative procedures, budgeting, planning, records relationships to students, and relationships to other institutional administrative personnel and academic units.
 Prerequisite: CSP major or permission of the Department Chair.